-Certificates of Deposits (CDs) refers to a type of financial product where you earn a rate of interest higher than a conventional savings account.
-Investing your money in financial organizations such as credit unions and banks, for a fixed period amounts to higher interest rates.
+Certificates of Deposits (CDs) refer to a type of financial product where you earn a higher interest rate than a conventional savings account.
+Investing your money in financial organizations such as credit unions and banks for a fixed period amounts to higher interest rates.
 When you invest over a period, it means you cannot withdraw your money without incurring a penalty until the fixed term elapses.

 In most cases, the terms for a Certificate of Deposit ranges between six months and five years.
 After doing your assessment, you are free to decide on the amount of time you would like to subscribe to this service.
-The amount of money that you assign to CD together with the time help in the calculation of the interest and yield you shall earn.
-If you are looking for higher benefits, then you need to invest a large amount of money over an extended period.
+The amount of money you assign to CD and the time help calculate the interest and yield you shall earn.
+If you are looking for higher benefits, you need to invest a large amount of money over an extended period.

 The maturity date refers to the time when your CD commitment ends.
-When this time comes, you are free to remove your money from the CD without incurring a penalty.
+You are free to remove your money from the CD when this time comes without incurring a penalty.

-Here are some of the essential points that you must understand about Certificate of Deposit
+Here are some points about Certificate of Deposit:

-One of the simplest and less risky ways of making more money is by letting your certificate of deposit to renew for yet another term.
+One of the simplest and less risky ways to make more money is to let your CD for another term.
 Continuous renewals enable you to capitalize on the accumulating effect of money.
-It, therefore, means that with time, you will earn interest on top of the interest that accumulated from the previous period.
+Therefore, it means that you will earn interests in your previous period’s interests.

 Before locking your money in a certificate of deposit, you should ask your financial institution the following questions.